alanvoss/connect_four/README.md

 will receive a prize of some sort (for those at the meetup for which this was programmed).

 * try it out (might improve interface at some point)
+  * you must run this in bash shell within no muxer for the colors to work properly

 `> mix run -e 'ConnectFour.Controller.start_game(ConnectFour.Contenders.PureRandomness, ConnectFour.Contenders.PureRandomness)`